sampsyo/bril/README.md

 It is an extremely simple instruction-based IR that is meant to be extended.
 Its canonical representation is JSON, which makes it easy to build tools from scratch to manipulate it.

-This repository contains some infrastructure for Bril.
+This repository contains the [language reference document][langref] and some infrastructure for Bril.
 These things are written in TypeScript:

 - A definition of the JSON format in `bril.ts`.